-- Do not use the same social buttons on your homepage and product pages: your product buttons should be smaller and stylized differently
+- Do not use the same social buttons on your homepage and product pages: your product buttons should be smaller and styled differently

-- Only offer sharing to the social networks where it makes sense: Facebook, Twitter and Pinterest are probably your best bets versus somewhere such as LinkedIn
+- Only offer sharing to the social networks where it makes sense

 - Make sure that your plugin captures your product’s image and description appropriately as it’s shared

 The last bullet point is crucial, yet often overlooked: the post will likely get lost in the shuffle without some form of imagery to back it up.

 With so much emphasis on driving social traffic to our product pages, don’t forget about the importance of your customers’ experience once they’ve landed.
 Give them a chance to share their experience in the buying process: you may be surprised at how many of them are more than happy to sing your praises.

 Many eCommerce brands thrive off of visitors who sign into their sites from platforms such as Facebook.
 The benefit of social sign-ins are two-fold: visitors can browse your site without the annoyance of creating a new account and they can comment on your blog with ease.

 One of the key reasons to integrate social media into your website is to encourage commenting: a steady stream of comments are a positive signal for your site and products.
 How so?

 Well, you get real-time feedback regarding your business from actual readers and customers.
 Comments ultimately uncover what is buzzworthy on-site, if you notice that particular product or blog post is driving discussion, consider putting it at the forefront of your future marketing.
 On top of this, consistent comments signal that your site is alive and well, establishing your site as a bigger player in your space.